Bluestone, Pembrokeshire: Description

 The resort's accommodation consists of 344 timber lodges, as well as cottages and studio apartments set in 500 acre.
 This area includes the Blue Lagoon indoor water park (not to be confused with the nearby Blue Lagoon former quarry of Abereiddy), Steep Ravine outdoor activity area, an indoor playground and a medieval themed activity area.
 The resort itself is centred on the "village" which has shops, restaurants, a pub, wine store and a spa.

 Within the boundaries of the resort are a ruined manor house (known locally as Castell Coch) and the external structure of Newton North parish church.

 The park is car-free (except on check-in and check-out days), but walking and cycling is encouraged.
 Electric golf buggies can be rented by day or for a full stay and are commonly seen around the park.
 A number of play areas and food outlets are housed in the Serendome.

 The park has been described as resembling a top-end housing estate.

-The park is close to Oakwood Theme Park.
+The park is close to Oakwood Theme Park, which closed in 2025.